Low Maintenance Shrubs

 06

 Low-maintenance spruce shrubs provide year-round structure and fine texture with minimal care, making them dependable choices for a wide range of landscapes.
 Picea abies ‘Pumila’ (shown here) is grown for its compact, mounded form and dense green needles that hold their shape without frequent pruning.
-Picea abies ‘Pusch’ adds another layer of interest with its tight habit and small cones that appear even on young plants, offering subtle seasonal detail with little effort.
+Picea abies ‘Pusch’ adds another layer of interest with its tight habit and small cones, offering subtle seasonal detail with little effort.

 They are well suited to rock gardens, borders, or foundation plantings where consistent form and low upkeep are important.
 Picea omorika ‘Pimoko’ provides a neat, rounded shape with fine-textured needles, while Picea pungens ‘Mrs. Cesarini’ introduces silvery-blue tones that brighten the planting.
 Together, these selections deliver reliable structure, slow growth, and year-round interest with minimal maintenance.